godaddy/gasket/packages/gasket-plugin-response-data/README.md

 # @gasket/plugin-response-data

-Add support for attaching environment specific data to responses.
+Add support for environment and request specific data such as settings and configurations.

-This plugin assembles data from environment-specific file(s) which is then usable by server code from the response object and can be accessed in browser code via GasketData or Redux.
+Many times, applications need to have different configurations based on environments.
+This plugin simplifies the process of managing this data and also provides hooks for gather user or request-specific data.

 ## Installation